 How can I not take offense at little things?
-How can I stop being so easily offended?Often when we try to avoiding thinking about something, we invariably think about it.
+How can I stop being so easily offended?Often when we try to avoid thinking about something, we invariably think about it.
 Tell someone not to think about a black and white striped camel, and they cannot help but think about a black and white striped camel.
 Think about not being offended, and you're likely to continue being offended.
 However, there is a way we can learn to not take offense so easily.

 A good place to start is by examining the motivation behind our taking offense.
 For some, constantly taking offense reveals a low sense of security.
 When we see ourselves as lesser than others, we want to find ways of elevating ourselves.
 Finding offense in what others say or do gives us a false elevation.
 Conversely, when we have a faulty high sense of ourselves, we also can easily find offense in things.
 Both rely on a false sense of self.
 When we disassociate our own sense of security from our performance and perspective, our response to what happens around us will change.
 Doing so is part of becoming spiritually mature.
 Rather than rely on our perceptions and ourselves for worth, we learn to rely on God and to trust in Him.

 C stands for "cover."
 Proverbs 10:12 says, in part, "love covers all offenses," and 1 Peter 4:8 says, in part, "love covers a multitude of sins."
 In any relationship, there will be little irritating things.
 We need to choose to love, focusing on the other person, rather than the so-called offense.
 Practice that, and you will begin to take less offense.

 O stands for "overlook."
 Proverbs 19:11 says, "Good sense makes one slow to anger, and it is his glory to overlook an offense."
 We can learn to forgive immediately.
 Ask God to give you grace and empathy for those who offend you.
 Choose to forgive, entrusting yourself to Christ and gaining your security from Him (Ephesians 1:5–7).